 Balderrama completed her MFA degree in poetry at Arizona State University (ASU) where she taught and served as poetry editor for Hayden’s Ferry Review.
-While at ASU, she received several Virginia G. Piper Center Fellowships for international writing residencies in Asia during the summers of 2014 and 2015.
-She was a participant in 2014 and the event coordinator in 2015 for the Letras Latinas literary initiative, which strives to build community between Latina/o writers within various MFA and PhD programs and to enhance appreciation for Latino literature.
+While at ASU, she received Virginia G. Piper Center Fellowships including two for international writing residencies in Asia during the summers of 2014 and 2015.
+She was a participant in 2014 and the event coordinator in 2015 for the Letras Latinas literary initiative, which strives to build community between Latina/o writers within various MFA and PhD.
 She was also involved with the ASU Prison Education Program as a volunteer instructor at Florence State Prison, Arizona Dept. of Corrections where she co-taught a weekly creative writing workshop with fiction writer Gary Garrison.
 Her work is interested in the exploration of voices and otherness.

 Canary: A Literary Journal of the Environmental.
 Forthcoming online.
 “Without the Flood.”

 Public Pool: One Space for All Poets.
 Forthcoming online. “esperanza,” “salvaje,” and “Some Horses.”

 Swamp Ape Review.
 Forthcoming.
 “Because we saw it in the movies,” and “Speculation on Disappearance.”